Primordial black holes from metric preheating: mass fraction in the excursion-set approach: Computation of the mass fraction

 In 1990, Peacock and Heavens proposed in \Refa{Peacock:1990zz} to solve the clould-in-cloud problem of the Press-Schechter formalism using an excursion set approach.
 They were soon followed in 1991 by Bower, see \Refa{Bower:1991kf}, and by Bond, Cole and Efstathiou, see \Refa{Bond:1990iw}.

 The idea is to view $\delta_{R}$ as a random variable.
 When $R$ is very large, recalling that $\widetilde{W}(x)\simeq 0$ when $x\gg 1$, only a small number of modes contribute to \Eq{eq:sigmaR} (namely those for which $k<a/R$), hence $\sigma_R$ is small.
 In the limit $R\to\infty$, the distribution function~\eqref{eq:PDF:deltaR} thus asymptotes a Dirac distribution centred around zero.
 Starting from $\delta_{R}=0$ at $R=\infty$, one can then make $R$ decrease.
-To be explicit, let us consider the case where $\widetilde{W}$ is a Heaviside function, and
+To be explicit, let us consider the case where $\widetilde{W}$ is a Heaviside function,\footnote{In the case where $\tilde{W}$ is taken as a smooth function of the wavenumber, the random noise appearing in the Langevin equation~\eqref{eq:Langevin:sigma2} becomes coloured, which makes the analysis more involved~\cite{Musso:2013pha, Nikakhtar:2018qqg}.} and

 see footnote~\ref{footnote:FilterFunction}.
 As $R$ decreases, more and more modes contribute to the above integral.
 Each of these modes takes a random realisation, so $\delta_{R}$, seen as a function of $R$, follows a stochastic, Langevin equation, which can be obtained as follows.
 Between the ``times'' $R$ and $R-\Delta R$, the variation in $\delta_R$ is given by